Sumi-e Artists of Canada

 Fish with William Ho - October 22nd, 2005

 Fish are interesting - and difficult - creatures to capture with the brush.
 They live in a watery environment and can twist and turn unpredictably.
 There are many types of fish, from catfish to goldfish, each with its own characteristics.
 Fish are also symbolic figures in Chinese culture for prosperity.
 William Ho, a well-known artist and popular instructor, fortunately was our guide at this workshop.
-William recently had a show at the Varley Art Gallery to raise money for Hope for the Future, a charity he started to help children infected with AIDs.
 He began by describing the part of the fish you should most be concerned with - the tail.

 William Ho advises that the tail of the fish is the part to focus on